blueprint-freespeech/ricochet-refresh/BUILDING.md

 You also need a `tor.exe` binary, placed in the same folder as `ricochet.exe`.

 The windows installer can be built using Inno Setup.
 See `packaging\installer` for more information.

+## Integrated Development Environments (IDEs)
+### Qt Creator
+Ricochet Refresh can be developed and debugged with [Qt Creator](https://www.qt.io/product/development-tools), a cross-platform IDE.

+Loading and compiling `tego.pro` works fine out of the box.
+However Qt Creator's code model ignores precompiled headers by default, which causes lots of unknown type errors.
+In order to fix this, go to `Tools / Options / C++ / Code Model` and disable `[ ] Ignore precompiled headers`.